RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 ```
 The runtime should block you.

 Note that withdrawing the lamport balance below the rent-exempt threshold will result in the account getting closed.
 If there is data in the account, that will be erased.
-As such, programs should track how much SOL is required for rent exemption before withdrawing SOL unless they don’t care about the account getting erased.
+As such, programs should track how much SOL is required for rent exemption before withdrawing SOL unless they don't care about the account getting erased.

 ## Learn more with RareSkills
-See our [<ins>Solana tutorial</ins>](https://www.rareskills.io/solana-tutorial) for the complete list of topics.
+See our [Solana tutorial](https://www.rareskills.io/solana-tutorial) for the complete list of topics.

+*Originally Published March, 7, 2024*